-A critical element of MTW participation is the MTW Block Grant, which combines public housing capital, operating, and Housing Choice Voucher subsidy into a single source of funding that MTW housing authorities are able to allocate to meet local needs.
-The following table describes how Seattle Housing Authority used this single fund flexibility in 2014.
+The MTW Block Grant is a critical element of MTW participation, allowing MTW housing authorities to combine public housing capital, operating, and Housing Choice Voucher subsidies into a single source of funding that they are able to allocate to meet local needs.
+The following table describes how Seattle Housing Authority used this single fund flexibility in 2015.